 The 7th of February is a good day to blow up the myths about Fettuccine Alfredo.
 Its famous sauce is actually a by-product of cooking the pasta!
 Treat yourself to some today!

 The 9th of February is a day for bagels, cream cheese and cured salmon slices.

 Collop Monday is a day to use up any meat in the fridge, serving it in thick slices called "collops."

-Bannock Nicht (Bannock Night) is a festival that was held in Scotland on the same day as Shrove Tuesday.
+Brose Day and later that day, Bannock Night, was a food-related tradition held in Scotland on the same day as Shrove Tuesday.